Inguinal and Umbilical Hernia

 In the groin area

-A hernia that occurs in the belly button area is called an umbilical hernia.
+A hernia that happens in the belly button area is called an umbilical hernia.

-A hernia that occurs in the groin area is called an inguinal hernia.
+A hernia that happens in the groin area is called an inguinal hernia.

 What causes a hernia?

-A hernia can develop in the first few months after the baby is born because of a weakness in the muscles of the abdomen.
+A hernia can develop in the first few months after the baby is born because of a weakness in the muscles of the belly.
 Inguinal and umbilical hernias happen for slightly different reasons.

 What is an inguinal hernia?

 Although girls do not have testicles, they do have an inguinal canal, so they can develop hernias in this area as well.
-Inguinal hernias do not occur as frequently among females as they do in males.
+Inguinal hernias do not happen as often among females as they do in males.

 What is an umbilical hernia?

 When the fetus is growing and developing during pregnancy, there is a small opening in the abdominal muscles so that the umbilical cord can pass through, connecting the mother to the baby.
 After birth, the opening in the abdominal muscles closes as the baby matures.
 Sometimes, these muscles do not meet completely, and there is still a small opening present.
 A loop of intestine can move into the opening between abdominal muscles and cause a hernia.